What to do in Hamburg – 17 Great Tips for Visiting Hamburg

 The Hamburger Rathaus (Hamburg City Hall) is the seat of the local government in Hamburg.
 Located at the Rathausmarkt square, this is truly a spectacular Baroque building.
 It is one of the most impressive city halls in the whole of Germany.
 It contains 647 rooms whereof the Emperor’s Hall and the Great Hall are the most famous ones.
 Don’t forget to visit the courtyard for a different view of the building.

 You can visit the rooms on a 40-minute tour held every half hour between 11.00 and 16.00.
-English tours depend on demand, so better go there early in the day and check.
+English tours depend on demand, so better to go there early in the day and check.

 TIP: The nearby Café Paris is one of our favourite restaurants in Hamburg, both for lunch and dinner.
 Go here for authentic and mouth-watering French food.
 It’s a popular place – reserve a table in advance.